irfandayan/nextJS/README.md

-This is main branch, the default on.
+This is ninja branch branch, the default on.